 There are many everyday devices which use radio waves – for example, radio and TV transmitters, mobiles phones and Wi-Fi.

 Public Health England (PHE) have reviewed the evidence and concluded that exposure to these low-level radio waves poses no health risks.
-Smart meters have gone through rigorous safety testing procedures, and exceed every UK and EU safety standard.
-PHE say that exposure to radio waves from smart meters is well within guideline levels, and is many times lower than the exposure from Wi-Fi or mobile phones.
+Smart meters have gone through rigorous safety testing procedures and exceed every UK and EU safety standard.
+PHE say that exposure to radio waves from smart meters is well within guideline levels, they are many times lower than the exposure from Wi-Fi or mobile phones.

 Almost certainly!
 If you already have a smart meter, we may simply be able to change the mode so that it works as a two-rate meter.
 We can do this remotely, so an engineer won’t have to visit your home.

-If you’ve got a smart meter that another supplier installed for you, or don’t have a smart meter but would like one, then we’ll need to arrange for an engineer to attend your property.
+If you don’t have a smart meter but would like one, then we’ll need to arrange for an engineer to attend your property.
 Currently, having a smart meter installed is free, so if you’d like your meter exchanged to an Economy 7 smart meter, we can arrange that.
 Just contact us and let us know.